SuperOfficeDocs/superoffice-docs/docs/en/learn/section-tabs/contacts-tab.md

 # Contacts tab

 The **Contacts** section tab in SuperOffice CRM allows users to view and manage all [contacts][1] linked to a specific company.
 This tab helps users keep track of relationships between the company and its employees or other relevant contacts.
 By providing an organized list of all associated individuals, it facilitates easy access to personnel information, making it simple to maintain detailed communication records.
-The **Contacts** section tab is available only on the Company screen.
+The **Contacts** section tab is available only on the [Company screen][9].

 ![Contacts section in company -screenshot][img1]